TaraHelberg/Ambrosia-Greek-Recipe-s/README.md

 ![amiresponsive]()

+Live App link :

-Ambrosia Greek Recipe’s is a user-friendly app that is based on the Greek Food and culture but is open to everyone who enjoys cooking and wishes to explore Greek Food and add their own recipes.
+Ambrosia Greek Recipe’s is a user-friendly app that is base on the Greek Food and culture but is open to everyone who enjoys cooking and wishes to explore Greek Food and ad their own recipes.
-The site’s objective is to allow users to view / browser recipe’s weather they are a Register user or not .
+The site’s objective is to allow users to browse /view recipes weather they are a Registered user or not .
-The site will allow a user to Register in order to add, update and delete their own recipes to the site and leave comments should they wish to .
+The site will allow a user to Register in order to add , update and delete their won recipes onto the app and leave comments that the user can update or delete should they wish .
+Registered users can also like/unlike recipes.

 # UX